⎹ By Courtney Paige, Editor-in-Chief⎹🤙🏼🌊.🏄🏼

 With those statistics, partying in PB (pre-COVID) is a young adult’s dream.
 Pacific Beach is ideal for traveling with a group of friends, the single traveler or the couple who’s looking to socialize.
 Locals are friendly and inclusive.
 For tourists, there’s no shortage of good mischief floating around with beach parties brewing day or night.

-The boardwalk on the oceanside is about two-miles-long, is referred to by the locals as ‘The Strand’ and can be a party place all in itself.
-If you plan to ride a bike, rollerblade, skateboard or electric scooters on The Strand be prepared to dodge a lot of people.
-The bayside has many miles of recreational boardwalk to enjoy as well and is quieter than The Strand with less foot traffic.
+A two-mile-long boardwalk on the oceanside is referred to by locals as ‘The Strand’ and can be a party place all in itself.
+If you plan on beach cruising, rollerblading, skateboarding or riding electric scooters on The Strand prepare to dodge A LOT of people.
+For those who enjoy a laid-back experience, the bayside offers many miles of smoothly paved boardwalk.
 Dogs are allowed on the ocean and bay beaches with a leash between 6 pm and 9 am only.

-Crystal Pier is a classic California ocean-wood-pier built-in 1927.
-The original plane was to attract beachgoers by creating an environment like the Santa Monica Pier.
-Then, the depression hit and all progress halted until the city officials decided highest and best use makes the most revenue.
+Crystal Pier is a classic California ocean-wood-pier built in 1927.
+The original plan, attract beachgoers by creating an environment like the Santa Monica Pier.
+Then, the depression hit, and all progress halted until the city officials decided the highest and best use makes the most revenue.
 This explains the little vacation bungalows nestled together like a flock of birds on the pier.